Colin McCormack: Personal life

 McCormack met the actress and movement specialist Wendy Allnutt while they were studying together at the Central School of Speech and Drama in 1963, and they married in 1968 after they had both graduated.
 They remained married until his death in 2004 and had two children, Katherine and Andrew.

-Throughout his stage and television career McCormack still found time to cultivate a lifelong interest, expertise and extensive knowledge in historic churches and medieval architecture.
+Throughout his stage and television career McCormack cultivated an interest in historic churches and medieval architecture.

 Death

 In late 2003 McCormack was playing Lord Capulet in a tour of Hong Kong with the Royal Shakespeare Company's Romeo and Juliet when he first started to feel unwell.
 On his return to England he consulted doctors and learned that he had cancer.
 He died in hospital in June 2004.